How Many Cups Is 200ml

 The Scientific Explanation: Volume and Density

 The density of the liquid being measured also plays a small role in extremely precise conversions, though it's usually negligible in home cooking.
 Density is mass per unit volume.
 Water, for instance, has a density of approximately 1 gram per milliliter.
-However, other liquids have different densities, meaning that the same volume (200ml) will have a slightly different mass depending on the liquid.
+That said, other liquids have different densities, meaning that the same volume (200ml) will have a slightly different mass depending on the liquid.
 This difference is usually insignificant in everyday cooking, but in scientific applications, this factor needs to be considered.

 Frequently Asked Questions (FAQs)